 [(€900,000 @ 2%) + (€300,000 @ 1%)]

 A lease is chargeable to stamp duty on both the premium (or fine) and the rent payable under the lease.

-The duty chargeable on the premium is at the rate for residential or non-residential property as appropriate.
+The rate chargeable on the premium is the rate for residential or non-residential property, as appropriate.

 |Residential and Non-Residential Property||Rate|